 You’ll have to be quick though.
 A lot of the content on iPlayer is only stored for about a week, so be sure to watch your favourite BBC shows as soon as they’re released.

 Also, bear in mind that you’ll need to have a TV licence in order to watch all this great free content.

 It’s a similar story with My5, the streaming service for Channel 5.
-The main difference being that it recently added extra channels from the US service, Pluto TV.
+The main difference is that it recently added extra channels from the US service, Pluto TV.

-This has added over 200 films to its back catalogue, not all of which are Oscar-winners (see Mega Shark vs Crocosaurus).
+This has added over 200 films to its back catalogue, though not all of them are Oscar-winners (see Mega Shark vs. Crocosaurus).
 However, you can always access all your favourite Channel 5 content and stream episodes of shows like Neighbours, Home & Away and Geordie Shore.

 And don’t forget about YouTube which boasts an incredibly vast source of entertaining video content.
 With channels like Artflix and Viewster, you can watch a number of niche films on YouTube for free (and legally).